 Having trouble with your marriage or a committed relationship?
 Do you feel stuck or disconnected from your partner or spouse?
+Do you sometimes wonder "Does she like me?" when thinking about your wife?
 Perhaps couples therapy is the answer!

 Does it often seems like you each speak a different language, making it impossible to listen to and to understand each other?
 Do you spend more and more time away from your partner?
 Are you looking elsewhere for emotional support?
 You can find more information on the subject on this Belgian site (in Dutch however): www.schoolvoorrelaties.be/blog/relatieproblemen